JhanviShah1/LightBnB/LightBnB_WebApp-master/README.md

 Getting Started
 Install all dependencies (using the npm install command).
 Run the development web server using the node express_server.js command.
-The URL to access the LigntBnB: http://localhost:8080/ which prompts user for registration.
-Alternatively it could be accessed at http://localhost:8080/register and http://localhost:8080/login for the registered users.
+The URL to access the LigntBnB_WebApp master: http://localhost:3000/